Shop by Category

 Play With Patterns

-Although experimenting with patterned rugs or drapes can be tricky, it's less intimidating when incorporating design rules in colour schemes and texture.
+Although experimenting with patterned rugs or curtains can be tricky, it's less intimidating when incorporating design rules in colour schemes and texture.
 Create a sense of unity by choosing different patterns in the same colour scheme.
 Blue and gold stripes work with a blue and gold floral pattern.
 You can also bring harmony to a space by using texture as the unifying design element.
-Woven linen drapes in any colour will work well with natural fibre rugs.
+Woven linen curtains in any colour will work well with natural fibre rugs.
 Scale is important when mixing patterns.
 A large print works better on a larger rug.
 Some designs, such as animal prints, are patterned neutrals, as in, they can work in almost any room.
 Leopard or zebra print rugs can work with solid colours in almost any colour scheme.

 Remember to consider rugs and window treatments as two players in the scene you're trying to create in a room.
 Furniture, lighting, cushions and accessories all play important parts.
-However, the amount of coverage that rugs and drapes provide a room makes them featured performers.
+However, the amount of coverage that rugs and curtains provide a room makes them featured performers.
 Coordinate their roles and set the stage for a beautiful space.